 For now, Bacelar can’t get close enough to stand in Pelosi’s shadow.

-Cover: Agatha Bacelar checks her iPhone as she walks across a skybridge at the Moscone Center, overlooking downtown San Francisco on May 31, 2019.
+Cover: Angela Bacelar checks her iPhone as she walks across a skybridge at the Moscone Center, overlooking downtown San Francisco on May 31, 2019.
 (Photo: Spencer Shea)